vendia/blog/posts/2022-12-15-6-predictions-about-the-future-of-blockchain-in-2023.md

 ## Prediction #5 – Travel and Financial Services are at an increased risk of disruption by business blockchains solutions.

-And when regulation isn’t coming, the threat can come from new industry players and challengers.
+And when regulation isn’t coming, the threat can come from [new industry players](https://www.vendia.com/blog/blockchain-mortgage-services) and challengers.

 <BlockQuote author="Anders Maul, Head of Product Marketing" text="The financial services and travel industries are both still relying heavily on manual processing for managing transactions and settlements for the many partners in the highly fragmented industries.
 Both industries are ripe for disruption.
 There is a lot of value to be captured by using a business blockchain to connect multiple parties and automating many of the manual workflows." />

-Innovation forced by external levers like climate change and the potential for a controlled, compliant data alliances can also be driven by partners adopting business blockchain (and shifting their infrastructure from DIY/roll your own to SaaS.
+Innovation forced by external levers like climate change and the potential for a controlled, compliant data alliances can also be [driven by partners](https://www.vendia.com/blog/atos-success-story) adopting business blockchain (and shifting their infrastructure from DIY/roll your own to SaaS).

 <BlockQuote text="Insurance is ripe for a shake-up.
 Weather events are costing more and more, and these firms will need to better plan for the anticipated cost and logistics.
 First, looking internally to reduce the significant overhead to provide insurance, receive and investigate claims, and reimburse funds.
 These processes have layers and back-and-forth data in collaboration with local services, receipt of forms, sending of information to-and-from banks, investigation reports, and validating recipient received funds.
 A solution in which there is a set network of parties (i.e. a business alliance) that owns their data, leveraging a distributed, decentralized storage solution and an immutable ledger to maintain traceability and trust of changes would advance insurance providers to focus on their risk assessment rather than the logistics of data reconciliation." author=" Francine Klein, Sr. Solutions Architect" />